alpha-unito/jupyter-workflow/examples/claire-covid/README.md

 In order to run the Notebook locally, you can use the `run` script in this folder.
 It automatically pulls the related container from [DockerHub](https://hub.docker.com/r/alphaunito/claire-covid-notebook).
 Conversely, if you want to produce your own local version of the container, you can run the `build` script in the `docker` folder of this repo prior to launch the `run` script.

 Documentation related to the single Notebook cells is reported directly in the Notebook.
+Please be sure to select `Jupyter Workflow` as the Notebook kernel when running the example.